pbosetti/gv_fsm/README.md

 This generates a header file (by default with the name `scheme.h`, use the `-s` switch for changing it) and the source file (`scheme.c`).
 Typically, **you have then to provide the implementation of state and transition functions by only editing the `scheme.c` file**.

 The main interface to the FSM in C is the `run_state` function.
 See at the end of the generated source file for example usage.

+## Arduino support

+If you need an FSM for your Arduino, you can generate it with the command option `--ino`: this will generate one single `.ino` file, omitting all instructions that are not available on the Arduino (e.g. the `syslog` calls).

 ## Example